0xYoyo/where-is-waldo-0xYoyo/README.md

 ## Description

-The project is a recreation of the popular game "Where's Waldo"./ In the game the user is required to detect and pinpoint all the hidden characters in order to win and _hopefully_ get their name on the leader board.
+The project is a recreation of the popular game "Where's Waldo".\
+In the game the user is required to detect and pinpoint all the hidden characters in order to win and _hopefully_ get their name on the leader board.

 ## Technologies